gauravjain312/TendableProject/README.md

 1. Ensure Webdriver version matches the browser present on machine.
 2. For running on Chrome Browser. update "browser = chrome" in env.properties.
 Run TestNG Project to execute tests on Chrome Browser
 3. For running on Edge Browser. update "browser = edge" in env.properties.
 Run TestNG Project to execute tests on Edge Browser
-4. You may need to manually change value of the folder where ChromeDriver and EdgeDriver are located.
+4. Folder BrowserDrivers in framework code has Chrome and Edge Webdrivers.
+You may need to manually change value of the BrowserDrivers in env.properties.
 Look at variable "webDriverPath" in the env.properties file.